Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

 One generalisation of the Temperley--Lieb algebra is obtained by studying connectivity diagrams endowed with periodic boundary conditions.
 The precise names and the choices of relations used to define these algebras vary in the literature.
 In this paper, the {\it periodic Temperley--Lieb algebra} $\ptl_n(\beta)$ refers to the algebra defined with only the generators $e_0, e_1, \dots, e_{n-1}$, whereas the {\it affine Temperley--Lieb algebra} $\atl_n(\beta)$ also involves the translation generators $\Omega$ and $\Omega^{-1}$.
 These algebras were initially uncovered by physicists in their analysis of XXZ spin chains \cite{PS90,L91}.
 They also arise as certain quotients of the affine Hecke algebra of type $\hat{A}$~\cite{J94b,FG99}.
 In contrast to $\tl_n(\beta)$, both $\atl_n(\beta)$ and $\ptl_n(\beta)$ are infinite-dimensional algebras.
-The investigation of their representation theory\cite{MS93,G98,GL98,EG99,PSA22} revealed a much richer panorama of indecomposable modules than for the ordinary Temperley--Lieb algebra.
 Nonetheless, many of the methods employed to study $\tl_n(\beta)$ go through for $\atl_n(\beta)$ and $\ptl_n(\beta)$ with suitable modifications.
-For instance, $\atl_n(\beta)$ and $\ptl_n(\beta)$ are not cellular, but are instead affine cellular~\cite{KX12}, and thus also sandwich cellular~\cite{MT22}.
+The investigation of the representation theory of $\atl_n(\beta)$~\cite{MS93,G98,GL98,EG99,PSA22} allowed for a full characterisation of its irreducible modules, but also revealed a much richer panorama of indecomposable yet reducible modules than for the ordinary Temperley--Lieb algebra.
+The classification of these indecomposable modules remains an open problem.